How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 tourist spots in the philippines 28

 Jomalig Island in the Province of Quezon, Philippines.
-Photo by Iandacpano via Wikimedia Commons.
+This photo by Iandacpano is licensed under CC BY-SA 4.0

 Ideal for: Beach bums, nature lovers, solo travelers, couples, barkadas

 Reaching this remote island in Quezon province is an adventure in itself.
-While that sounds like a difficult feat, you’d be glad you took the challenge.
-The golden sand beaches and turquoise water on secluded Jomalig Island are nothing short of awesome—the long trip will be worth it!
+While that sounds difficult, you’d be glad you took the challenge.
+The golden sand beaches and turquoise water on secluded Jomalig Island are fantastic—the long trip will be worth it!

 Top things to do on Jomalig Island